Tula Tula Oblast, Russia Travel Guide

 Negotiation for walk-in rates is less common, fixed pricing is common.

-Some room for negotiation, especially during low season or for longer stays.
+Some space for negotiation, especially during low season or for longer stays.

 Here are some lodging suggestions for your Tula trip.

-Friendly, central options good for backpackers and solo travelers.
+Friendly, central options good for solo travelers on a budget and solo travelers.

 Well-regarded options giveing reliable comfort and good service.